Skip to main content

 #

-On any other Linux box — bare metal, VM, container, Codespace — run:
+On any other Linux or macOS box — bare metal, VM, container, Codespace — run:

 curl https://raw.githubusercontent.com/<you>/dotfiles/main/bootstrap.sh | bash

-That downloads hm, clones your repo, and runs hm apply.
+That downloads the right hm binary for the OS and CPU, clones your repo, and runs hm apply.
 Done.

 Where to next?